 He gave a significantly improved presentation – clearly structured, coherent and concise.

 And the best part?
-He achieved all this without a single grammar worksheet and with the language he had.
+He achieved all this without a single grammar worksheet and with the English he had.